ashleymcnamara/learn_to_code/README.md

 If you're not sure where to start and which language to learn, some good beginner languages are:

+- [Golang](#golang) (Go is an attempt to combine the ease of programming of an interpreted, dynamically typed language, with the efficiency and safety of a statically typed, compiled language.)
 - [Python](#python) (general-purpose; scientific and mathematical computing)
 - [Java](#java) (general-purpose; Android development)
 - [HTML/CSS/JavaScript](#html-css-and-javascript) (websites and webapps)